liferay-search/liferay-docs/en/developer/frameworks/articles/web-experience-management/05-developing-a-fragment-renderer/02-creating-a-fragment-renderer.markdown

 Creating a Fragment Renderer lets you call Liferay's provided Java APIs for back-end tasks related to your Fragment.
-In this article, you'll create a sample Fragment Renderer that displays values stored in the current @product@ instance's database.
+In this article, you'll create a sample Fragment Renderer that displays values stored in the current @sharepoint@ instance's database.

 1. [Create a default module project](/docs/7-2/reference/-/knowledge_base/r/creating-a-project)